 He is author of Out of Reach: Place, Poverty, and the New American Welfare State (Yale University Press, 2009).
-A forthcoming book entitled, Places in Need: The Changing Geography of Poverty, is forthcoming in 2017 from Russell Sage Foundation Press.
-In addition, he has publised several articles on the geography of contemporary social welfare policy and on social service delivery in the post-welfare reform era that have appeared in the Journal of Politics, the Journal of Policy Analysis and Management, Policy Studies Journal, Publius: The Journal of Federalism, and Urban Affairs Review.
+His most recent book entitled, Places in Need: The Changing Geography of Poverty, was published in June 2017 by the Russell Sage Foundation Press.
+In addition, he has published several articles on the geography of contemporary social welfare policy and on social service delivery in the post-welfare reform era that have appeared in the Journal of Politics, the Journal of Policy Analysis and Management, Policy Studies Journal, Publius: The Journal of Federalism, and Urban Affairs Review.

 Click here for Professor Allard’s research report “Strained Suburbs: The Social Services Challenge of Rising Suburban Poverty,” from the Brookings Institution Metropolitan Policy Program, which explores how suburban nonprofit organizations are coping with rising need and falling revenues.